 The company manages more than eight and a half million hectares of forest.
 The company uses this land to manufacture its timber products and leases parts of the land for research and recreational use.
 West Fraser Timber employs more than 5,000 people in Canada, including 8,600 at 50 locations.

-After harvesting, the next step is to transport the wood to our sawmills, subjected to primary production.
-These include sawing, felling, sawn timber, wood chips, wood processing, etc. The Taylor facility has an annual capacity of 220,000 tonnes of bleached Chemi Thermo Mechanical Pulp.
+After harvesting, the next step is transporting the wood to our sawmills, subjected to primary production.
+These include sawing, felling, sawn timber, wood chips, and processing.
+The Taylor facility has an annual capacity of 220,000 tonnes of bleached Chemi Thermo Mechanical Pulp.

 In more than 30 years, the SAN Group has developed from furniture manufacturing to a diversified company for lumberjack and finishing products.
 More than half is concentrated in its Port Alberni business, where it bought the mill in 2017 from a former supplier and invested $100 million.
 Stella Jones (SJ) $2.9 billion 41.7% Stella Jones produces, markets and sells wood products with pressure treated in Canada and the United States.

-Faced with import tariffs in the US, investment by Canadian mills in the southern US has proved strategic, as the region has a large supply of timber and high saw margins due to subdued timber prices due to oversupply.
+Faced with import tariffs in the US, investment by Canadian mills in the southern US has proved strategic, as the region has ample timber supply and high saw margins due to subdued timber prices due to oversupply.
 However, Canada’s battered forestry companies in its battered sawmill sector may need government support if they fail throughout the year.